biomathematicus/DataAnalytics2024/README.md

     Saves these heatmaps in the "Figures" folder.
 - **Dependencies:**
   - Requires Python libraries such as `matplotlib`, `pandas`, `psycopg2`.
-  - Additionally, if it does not already exist, a "Figures" folder should be created.
-Within this folder, two subfolders named "Income_StateMaps" and   "Loan_StateMaps" must also be created.
   - A folder named "shape_fies", located in the work directory is also necessary, where the shape files downloaded from Census Bureau are going to be.
 - **Output:** Generates and saves visualizations in a structured folder system within the "Figures" directory, which includes subfolders for different types of visual data.
 - **Data Files:** Utilizes data extracted from SQL databases and processed for visualization purposes.
 Shape files from all the counties and states were also used to create the map figures.
 Refer to Data Overview to check it.